 Barnave and I, realising that matters might quickly become very serious, stuck our heads out of the carriage windows and harangued the people on both sides.
 The grenadiers immediately swore that nothing untoward would happen.

-When we arrived in Paris, the streets were thronged with people, and it seemed as if all the people in Paris and the surrounding districts had poured into the Champs-Elysees.
+When we arrived in Paris, the streets were thronged with people, and it seemed as if all the people in Paris and the surrounding districts had poured into the Champs-Élysées.
 Never had such an imposing sight been seen by man.
 The roofs of the houses were covered with men, women and children, the railings bristling with them, and the trees full of them.
 All the men wore their hats on their heads.
-[As a sign of lack of respect for the king.]
+[As a sign of lack of respect for the King.]
 The most majestic silence reigned.
 The National Guard held their weapons with the butt uppermost.
+[Another sign of lack of respect for the King.]
 This severe stillness was sometimes interrupted by cries of: “Long live the nation!”
 [Two years later the same streets would be thronged as Marie Antoinette travelled to the guillotine in a simple wooden cart.]

-The names of Barnave and myself were sometimes mingled with these cries, and at these times, my companions, especially princess Elisabeth, seemed to flinch.
-What was truly remarkable was that nowhere did I hear even the slightest derogatory word spoken against the king.
+The names of Barnave and myself were sometimes mingled with these cries, and at these times, my companions, especially Princess Elisabeth, seemed to flinch.
+What was truly remarkable was that nowhere did I hear even the slightest derogatory word spoken against the King.
 People were content merely to call out: “Long live the nation!”
-[Commander Lafayette had announced that anyone who shouted threats at the royal family would be arrested.]
+[Lafayette, commander of Paris National Guard, had announced that anyone who shouted threats at the royal family would be arrested.]

 There were crowds of people in the Tuileries Palace when we arrived there, many of whom were national guards.
 Some deputies came out of a reception room as our carriage drew up, to witness our arrival.